ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 **Examples**

-In this example, `arrayShuffle` is used with providing a `seed` and will use its own randomly generated one.
+In this example, `arrayShuffle` is used without providing a `seed` and will therefore generate one randomly itself.

 Query: